CleverCloud/documentation/README.md

 ### Run locally

 1. Clone this repo: `git clone git@github.com:CleverCloud/documentation.git`
-2. Go to the repo root `cd documentation`
+2. Go to the repo root: `cd documentation`
-3. Start the theme module: `hugo mod get github.com/imfing/hextra` (optional, but do it if you encounter an error on step 4,to update the theme)
+3. Start the theme module: `hugo mod get github.com/imfing/hextra` (optional, but do it if you encounter an error on step 4, to update the theme)
 4. Run `hugo server`

 Local site is displayed on <http://localhost:1313>